If you want to invest using Exchange-Traded Funds (ETFs), this post covers some of the best Canadian ETFs you can buy and hold.

 - Free financial advice

-- Customised portfolios to suit your risk tolerance
+- Customized portfolios to suit your risk tolerance

 - Dividend re-investing and tax-loss harvesting